ucsd-cse8a-w21/ucsd-cse8a-w21.github.io/paf/index.md

 For this question, the grayscale of a pixel is a pixel where each color component is the average (mean) of the original pixel's color components.
 For example, the grayscale of `(100, 11, 70)` is `(60, 60, 60)`.

-If the image has an odd width or height, make the left half and/or top half smaller.
+If the image has an odd width or height, round down towards the top and left.
 For example, the quadcolor of an image with height 3 would have a single row of red/green pixels, and two rows of blue/gray pixels.

 The scaled numbers should be truncated (rounded towards 0) so the values in the pixels are integers from 0-255.